2020 New York Yankees season: August

 Following the split series with the Phillies, the Yankees headed down to Florida to take on the Tampa Bay Rays.
 Game one of the series resulted in a Yankees defeat with a final score of 1–0, the sole run from this game coming from a Michael Pérez sacrifice fly in the eight inning.
 The next two games were played as a doubleheader in which the Yankees took the first game 8-4 and lost the second game 5–3.
-Both games were 7 innings as mandated by the MLB's COVID-19 protocol for doubleheaders.
+Both games were 7 innings as mandated by MLB's COVID-19 protocol for doubleheaders.
 Gerrit Cole started the first game of the doubleheader but ultimately received a no-decision which snapped a 20-game win streak dating back to the previous season.
 Instead, Yankees reliever Chad Green notched his second win of the season.
 The Yankees lost the final game of the season 4-3 due to a Michael Perez walk off single in the bottom of the 9th.
 The Yankees lost the series to Tampa Bay 1–3, recording their first series loss of the season and bumping their record down to 10–6 on the season.